textpattern/textpattern.github.io/installation/view-hidden-files-on-macos.md

 # Viewing hidden files in macOS Finder and file transfer applications

 Textpattern CMS releases include some files that have a `.` as the first character of the filename.
-These files are typically hidden in macOS Finder natively, though conversely many file transfer applications have a view option for showing these invisible files and some show all files by default.
+These files are typically hidden in macOS Finder natively.
+Many file transfer applications have a view option for showing these invisible files and some show all files by default.

 On this page: